nyguerrillagirl/catalog-service/README.md

 (I kept getting permissions issues).
 The surprising thing is at the time the author ran grype for vulnerabilities it returned no issues.
 I unfortunately saw many of the dependency libraries have Critical to High vulnerabilities today.
 The good news is that the author anticipated this and does not have the build fail.

+12/22/2023 - In reading my notes, I forgot to note the use of a Record (vs. a Class) to represent a domain entity.
+I am not familiar with using a Record vs. a Class.
+It feels more intuitive to me to use an @Entity domain class.
+I will try to comment on this after my review and I complete the book.

 Chapter 4
 ---------